By Shell Polymers on Dec 23, 2021

 The best-in-class equipment we use at our plant ensures that resin is properly dosed with additives.
 Likewise, our blend silos play a critical role in homogenizing the pellets into an average product when it comes to specifications.
 From a supplier selection standpoint, it's important to realize that not all suppliers have blend silos, and this can lead to batches of resin with unusually high or low amounts of additives, among other issues.

 To meet converter expectations and reduce any fear of new supplies, the pellets we create will be of the quality and grade they expect.
-To make that happen, we'll be using a state-of-the-art quality analyzer to get real-time measurements of the resin.
+To make that happen, we'll be testing our resin and optimizing its production on a regular basis.
 This will enable our teams to quickly adjust as needed to create the right pellets and will reduce the reliance on slower methods such as sampling.

 Our plant isn't the only location with these important solutions and processes.
 Resin batches can be contaminated during shipping, and that can lead to production slowdowns as supply issues get ironed out.
-To mitigate potential contamination, we are implementing direct-to-truck loading, required wash certificates, and a rigorous inspection program at our SIT yard.
+To mitigate potential contamination, we are implementing direct-to-truck loading, required wash certificates, and a rigorous inspection program for our railcars.
 This will minimize how often the product is handled, making it less susceptible to damage or contamination.

 When all of these processes are put together, it creates a well-oiled machine that focuses on product quality and consistency.
 We've built a plant that addresses the specific needs converters have told us about with regards to product consistency and quality.